-There is a straightforward analogy between k-CNF formulas, and factor graphs with binary variables and k-ary factors.
-By introducing a factor for each k-CNF clause and specifying that it take the value 1 when that clause is satisfied and 0 otherwise, we can get a distribution that partitions all of its probability equally among each of the formula's satisfying assignments.
-This transformation can be used to reduce SAT to the problem of marginal inference (MI), implying that MI is NP-hard (provided that some weak guarantees are made about the accuracy of the output marginals; Cooper, 1990).
-The counterpart of binary-pairwise factor graphs under this correspondence is formulas in the class 2-CNF, which are not able to reduce general SAT instances.
+There is a straightforward analogy between k-CNF formulae, and factor graphs with binary variables and k-ary factors.
+By introducing a factor for each k-CNF clause, and specifying that it take the value 1 when that clause is satisfied and 0 otherwise, we can get a distribution which partitions all of its probability equally among each of the formula's satisfying assignments.
+This transformation can be used to reduce SAT to the problem of marginal inference (MI), implying that MI is NP-hard (provided that some weak guarantees are made about the accuracy of the output marginals) (Cooper, 1990).
+The counterpart of binary-pairwise factor graphs under this correspondence is formulae in the class 2-CNF which, as mentioned earlier, are not able to reduce general SAT instances.

-Relaxing the pairwise (k = 2) condition, we can alternatively consider Boolean formulas that are in some sense planar.
+Relaxing the "pairwise" (k = 2) condition, we can alternatively consider Boolean formulae which are in some sense planar.
 Planarity in this context is defined as the property of being able to embed in a plane the bipartite graph relating clauses and variables.
-It turns out that SAT can be reduced to planar 3-SAT or, in other words, the latter is NP-complete (Lichtenstein, 1982).
+It turns out that SAT can be reduced to "planar 3-SAT", or in other words the latter is NP-complete (Lichtenstein, 1982).

-Although SAT is defined in terms of binary variables, we can also imagine generalized n-ary constraint problems involving larger variable domains.
-These are instances of constraint satisfaction problems (CSP; Schaefer, 1978), which are reducible to SAT by introducing a Boolean indicator variable for each variable-value pair in the input.
-In CSP with arbitrary constraints, the corresponding pairwise and planar pairwise classes become universal (by analogy to theorems 4 and 16).
-Thus we can say that in the satisfaction framework, only the binary pairwise class and its subclasses are not fully general.
+Although SAT is defined in terms of binary variables, we can also imagine generalized "n-ary" constraint problems involving larger variable domains.
+These are instances of Constraint Satisfaction Problems (CSP) (Schaefer, 1978), which are reducible to SAT by introducing a Boolean indicator variable for each variable-value pair in the input.
+In CSP with arbitrary constraints, the corresponding pairwise and planar pairwise classes become universal (by analogy to Theorems 4 and 16).
+Thus we can say that in the satisfaction framework, only the "binary pairwise" class and its subclasses are not fully general.

-2.1.2 Optimization Framework.
-This framework consists of problems where variables must be adjusted not to satisfy a set of constraints as in SAT but to maximize or minimize an objective function.
-The maximum a posteriori problem (MAP) is a standard optimization problem with roots in statistics, whose goal can be stated as finding the state with maximum probability in a statistical model (which can be defined by a factor graph).
+Optimization framework This framework consists of problems where variables must be adjusted, not to satisfy a set of constraints as in SAT, but to maximize or minimize an objective function.
+The Maximum a Posteriori problem (MAP) is a standard optimization problem with roots in statistics, whose goal can be stated as finding the state with maximum probability in a statistical model (which can be defined by a factor graph).
 MAP with binary variables is equivalent to weighted k-SAT, in which weights are assigned to each clause and the goal is to find a variable assignment where the sum of weights of satisfied clauses is maximized.
 Thus, it is NP-hard.

-For our purposes, we can use a notion of reduction for optimization problems, based on oracles, that is a straightforward adaptation of reduction from the satisfaction framework.
-It is known that MAP may be reduced to the maximum weight independent set problem (MWIS) (Sanghavi, Shah, & Willsky, 2009), in which weights are assigned to the vertices of a graph and the goal is to find a set of vertices of maximum weight subject to the constraint that no two of these vertices are connected by an edge.
-MWIS in turn can be easily reduced to MAP on a binary-pairwise graph.
+For our purposes we can use a notion of reduction for optimization problems, based on oracles, that is a straightforward adaptation of reduction from the satisfaction framework.
+It is known that MAP may be reduced to the maximum weight independent set problem (MWIS) (Sanghavi et al., 2009), in which weights are assigned to the vertices of a graph and the goal is to find a set of vertices of maximum weight subject to the constraint that no two of these vertices are connected by an edge.
+MWIS can in turn be easily reduced to MAP on a binary-pairwise graph (ibid.).
 Thus, binary pairwise graphs are universal in MAP.
-This is also known as the statement that optimization of pseudo-Boolean functions can be reduced to optimization of quadratic pseudo-Boolean functions (Rosenberg, 1975; Boros & Hammer, 2002).
+This is also known as the statement that optimization of pseudo-Boolean functions can be reduced to optimization of quadratic pseudo-Boolean functions (Rosenberg, 1975; Boros and Hammer, 2002).
 The outputs of some of these reductions are apparently difficult to optimize using standard algorithms, and additional work examines the problem of finding reductions to objective functions with properties such as submodularity (Ishikawa, 2009) that facilitate optimization.